minetest-mods/digtron/README.txt

 Squealing traction wheels indicates a mobility problem.
 If the squealing is accompanied by a buzzer, the digging machine has encountered an obstruction it can't dig through.
 This could be a protected region (the digging machine has only the priviledges of the player triggering it), a chest containing items, or perhaps the digger was incorrectly designed and can't dig the correctly sized and shaped cavity for it to move forward into.
 There are many possibilities.

 Squealing traction wheels with no accompanying buzzer indicates that the digging machine doesn't have enough solid adjacent nodes to push off of.
 Tunnel boring machines cannot fly or swim, not even through lava, and they don't dig fast enough to "catch sick air" when they emerge from a cliffside.
 If you wish to cross a chasm you'll need to ensure that there are builder heads placing a solid surface as you go.
 If you've built a very tall digtron with a small surface footprint you may need to improve its traction by adding structural modules that touch the ground.

+A buzzer by itself indicates that the Digtron has run out of fuel.
+There may be traces remaining in the hopper, but they're not enough to execute the next dig/build cycle.

 A ringing bell indicates that there are insufficient materials in inventory to supply all the builder heads for this cycle.